 Wait for the installation to finish.
 Your command prompt will reappear to show that the computer is ready.

-Log out of the node and Lawrence, then back into Lawrence for the changes to take effect.
+Logout of the node and Lawrence, then back into Lawrence for the changes to take effect.

 The Intel MKL library is available on Lawrence and is the recommended math library for most applications.
 This library is configurable to various compilers and languages.
 Functions provided by Intel MKL include BLAS, LAPACK, and FFTW.
-For more information on Intel MKL, please visit the developer documentation webpage.
+For more information on Intel MKL, please visit the developer documentation .